 ASC Topic 718, "Stock Compensation," requires stock grants to employees to be recognized in the statements of operations as noncash stock-based compensation based on their fair values.
-The Company did not issue stock options in the three months ended February 29, 2024, and February 28, 2023.
+The Company issued stock options in March 2024.
+See Note 12 for further information.
+There were no stock options issued in fiscal 2023.